yuri-vashchenko/vaultwarden_backup/README.md

-Backs up vaultwarden files and folders to `tar.xz` archives.
+Backs up vaultwarden files and directories to `tar.xz` archives.
 Can be set to run automatically.

+Files and directories that are backed up:
+- db.sqlite3
+- rsa_key.der
+- rsa_key.pem
+- rsa_key.pub.der
+- /attachments
+- /sends

 ## Usage